extrowerk/bb10-gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

 .. index:: -gnatw.g  (gcc)

-:switch:`-gnatw.g`
+:samp:`-gnatw.g`
-  *Warnings used for GNAT sources.*
+  *Warnings used for GNAT sources*

   This switch sets the warning categories that are used by the standard GNAT style.
-Currently this is equivalent to :switch:`-gnatwAao.q.s.CI.V.X.Z` but more warnings may be added in the future without advanced notice.
+Currently this is equivalent to *-gnatwAao.sI.C.V.X* but more warnings may be added in the future without advanced notice.

 .. index:: -gnatwh  (gcc)

-:switch:`-gnatwh`
+:samp:`-gnatwh`
   *Activate warnings on hiding.*

   .. index:: Hiding of Declarations

-  This switch activates warnings on hiding declarations that are considered potentially confusing.
-Not all cases of hiding cause warnings; for example an overriding declaration hides an implicit declaration, which is just normal code.
-The default is that warnings on hiding are not generated.
+  This switch activates warnings on hiding declarations.
+  A declaration is considered hiding if it is for a non-overloadable entity, and it declares an entity with the same name as some other entity that is directly or use-visible.
+The default is that such warnings are not generated.

 .. index:: -gnatwH  (gcc)

-:switch:`-gnatwH`
+:samp:`-gnatwH`
   *Suppress warnings on hiding.*

   This switch suppresses warnings on hiding declarations.